-Winter seemed to arrive out of nowhere this year, and what a winter!
-No autumnal descent into grey, featureless December days.
-One day it was autumn, the next the depths of winter as we’ve rarely experienced it.
+Winter can arrive out of nowhere.
+One day it can be autumn, the next the depths of winter as we’ve rarely experienced it.
 And, as we struggle to work or school, it’s likely we won’t have much time to think about how the birds are managing.
 But they face a huge struggle to survive the rigours that a British winter can throw at them.
 The darker days give them fewer daylight hours to find food and the snow covers vital feeding areas.
-Worst still, it comes at the beginning of the winter with the possibility of further periods of similar weather to come.
+Worst still, if the bad weather comes at the beginning of the winter there is the possibility of further periods of similar weather to come.
 Their fat resources will be lost too early and many will perhaps not survive.
 So anything we can do to augment their meagre pickings gives a real boost to their chances of survival.

 Many of the blackbirds and song thrushes, robins and starlings that visit our gardens in winter are in fact visitors from abroad, and not the ones who sang so wonderfully in the apple tree last spring.
 They originated in Scandinavia or Eastern Europe, fleeing even worse winter weather, leaving those Western Scandinavian shores on a stormy October night and crossing the North Sea to descend onto our eastern coasts and then to spread out in flocks across our counties.